Of all the things we expected to do and see in Cambodia, being shocked, heartbroken and speechless, was never part of our itinerary.

 How much money do you need a day in Cambodia?

 Backpacker: If you stay in dorm rooms, eat street food, the occasional beer and just take public transport then you can survive on $15 or less a day.
 However, you can’t miss a visit to the temples at Angkor.
 A budget of $20 a day per person over a few weeks will have you covered comfortably.

 Mid-range: Staying in double rooms with aircon, mixing street food with occasional restaurant visits, decent transport and admission to all the main attractions will be covered by $50 to $60 daily for a couple.
 If you minus the street food and only dine at restaurants or in your hotel add up to $10 to $20 more per day to cover it.

-At the budget backpacker end, cheap eats can be found in most places at street food stalls.
-In Phnom Penh, tasty dinner of Lok Lak plus a beer can total $5 for two.
+At the budget backpacker's end, cheap eats can be found in most places at street food stalls.
+In Phnom Penh, a tasty dinner of Lok Lak plus a beer can total $5 for two.

 Fresh fruit shakes can cost $1 and a great iced coffee costs the same.
 Meals and snacks at a hotel in Phnom Penh cost from $3 to $6 and were mainly sandwiches or pasta, all very filling.

-In the mid-range, a delicious Khmer BBQ in Phnom Penh, 2-course meal with drinks, cost us $15 for 2 people.
+In the mid-range, a delicious Khmer BBQ in Phnom Penh, a two-course meal with drinks, cost us $15 for 2 people.